| 20 min read

 Meal benefits and vouchers

-• 7% of US companies now offer dedicated food stipends as a formal benefit, up 1 percentage point in the second half of 2025.
+• 7% of US companies now offer dedicated food stipends as a formal benefit, up 1 percentage point in the second half of 2025, indicating accelerating mainstream adoption.

 8. Tax Law Changes Affecting Workplace Food in 2026

-• 0% employer meal deduction from January 1, 2026 under the One Big Beautiful Bill Act, ending the 50% deduction that applied through the end of 2025.
+• 0% employer meal deduction from January 1, 2026 — the new rate under the One Big Beautiful Bill Act (OBBBA), ending the 50% deduction that applied through the end of 2025 under the Tax Cuts and Jobs Act.

-• 100% disallowance under Section 274(o) now applies to employer-provided meals for convenience, company cafeteria food, breakroom snacks, coffee, and de minimis pantry items.
+• 100% disallowance under Section 274(o) now applies to employer-provided meals for convenience, company cafeteria food, breakroom snacks, coffee, and de minimis pantry items — none of which generate any tax offset in 2026.

 • The change is expected to accelerate the shift from fixed on-site cafeterias to flexible restaurant-based meal programmes, as the lost tax advantage removes one reason to maintain expensive in-house dining infrastructure.